Why is this important?

 Your landlord must agree to do this if you are disabled and you need an assistance dog to be able to live in the property.
 This is known as making a 'reasonable adjustment'.
 If your landlord refuses to make a reasonable adjustment, they may be discriminating against you and could be acting illegally.

 In some circumstances, a landlord may be able to refuse to make a reasonable adjustment if they have a good enough reason, for example, on health and safety grounds.

-If you are disabled and your landlord refuses to allow you to keep an assistance dog, you should consult an experienced adviser, for example at a Citizens Advice Bureau.
-To search for details of your nearest CAB, including those that can give advice by email, click on nearest CAB.
+If you are disabled and your landlord refuses to allow you to keep an assistance dog, you should consult an experienced adviser, for example at a Citizens Advice Bureau - where to get advice.

 How the landlord can get possession of the accommodation will depend on the type of tenancy.

-Once a landlord or tenant has given notice, this does not necessarily mean you can be evicted.
+In most cases the landlord has to follow an eviction procedure.
+Once a landlord has served a notice on you, this does not necessarily mean you can be evicted.
 In nearly all cases a court order is needed, and further notice of court proceedings is often required.
 Whether the court will allow the eviction will depend on the kind of tenancy and the reasons for seeking eviction.
 However, in some cases, a court order may not be necessary.
 For example, a court order for eviction is not needed to evict someone from her/his home if:-

 - there is a resident landlord and the tenancy started after 2 January 1989

 - the tenancy is a hostel run by a public sector landlord.